facebookexperimental/Recoil/docs/docs/api-reference/core/atom.md

   - `dangerouslyAllowMutability` - In some cases it may be desireable allow mutating of objects stored in atoms that don't represent state changes.
 Use this option to override freezing objects in development mode.

 ---

+Recoil manages atom state changes to know when to notify components subscribing to that atom to re-render, so you should use the hooks listed below to change atom state.
+If an object stored in an atom was mutated directly it may bypass this and cause state changes without properly notifying subscribing components.
+To help detect bugs Recoil will freeze objects stored in atoms in development mode.

 Most often, you'll use the following hooks to interact with atoms: